 From my friends Cynthia, from What a Girl Eats and Sue, from The View from Great Island, who live nearby and whom I actually hang out with, to friends like Janice from Farmersgirl Kitchen who I met at the BBC Good Food Show when I was in Scotland last year.

-Here’s a photo of my friend Valentina from Cooking on the Weekends, Judy from Two Broads Travel, globetrotting Cathy from She Paused 4 Thought, Kelly from Tasting Page and me in an artichoke field!
+Here’s a photo of my friend Valentina from Cooking on the Weekends, Judy from My Well Seasoned Life, globetrotting Cathy from She Paused 4 Thought, Kelly from Tasting Page and me in an artichoke field!

 I cannot fail to mention one of the closest friends I’ve made because of a post I wrote after eating her delicious food at her tea room: she’s the remarkable Melanie Andrews, from Craigard Tea Room, cookbook author and founder of the Scottish Baking Awards.